snhirsch/mustang-midi-bridge/README.md

 Fender Mustang Floor pedal with extensions to support features added to the 'v2' series.

-I am developing on a Ubuntu Precise desktop machine, but the code is routinely tested on a Raspberry Pi 'B' and Beagelbone Green to ensure these remain viable deployment targets.
-I have had just enough issues with USB on the RPi to make me leary of that platform and am recommending the BBG for real-world use.
+Code is developed on a Ubuntu Precise desktop machine, but is routinely tested on a Raspberry Pi 'B' and Beagelbone Green to ensure these remain viable deployment targets.

+(Due to occasional issues with USB on the RPi I am recommending the BBG for live performance use - YMMV)

 Special thanks to: